UI design books you should read in 2021

 I’ve read quite a few UI design books over the years and they’ve definitely helped me gain a solid understanding of the tools, principles and best practices of user interface design.
 I love reading, but there are only so many hours in a day, so you need to choose your books wisely.
 With this in mind, I’ve put together a list of my favourite UI design books based on how useful I found them.
 I added quick breakdowns of each one to help you decide on the right book for your particular needs and highlighted my top 3 reads.

-On top of reading, I’d also recommend doing some online UI design courses on Udemy for a more practical learning approach.
-There’s a huge range of in-depth courses created by some great designers at very affordable prices.
+On top of reading, I’d also recommend doing Design Lab’s UI design course for a more practical learning approach.
+It’s a great course and you even get your own mentor.
 You should definitely check it out, but for now, let’s get to the books.

 My top 3 UI design books